mshahzebraza/officeworks/notes/todo/branch.md

 - Create new components and function to be reused for both PO and MWO
 - Convert the Website Look to a React App Look

+## Current Task

+- Also key prop is missing in rendering the list of formik somewhere... maybe in the itemForm
+- itemForm & poItemForm behave differently.
+New one discards some fields
+  - Bcz when fetching the prev fieldData.... the field other than the current form are also fetched in poItemForm.
+  - But even then the poItemForm is unable to avoid this behavior with the flexible fields....
+  - Solution 1: Use 'otherSpec' field to contain the flexible fields of the module.
+And replace this field on every module update